michelgoth/Tables_R_Tutorial/R/README.md

-# 📚 R Scripts Documentation
+# R Scripts Documentation

-> **Complete guide to the Clinical Data Analysis lessons** 🧬
+> Complete guide to the Clinical Data Analysis lessons

 This folder contains all the R scripts for the Clinical Data Analysis tutorial series.
-Each lesson builds upon the previous one, creating a comprehensive learning path from basic data exploration to advanced statistical modeling.
+Each lesson builds upon the previous one, creating a comprehensive learning path from basic data exploration to advanced statistical modeling aligned with the provided dataset.

 ---

-## 📋 Lesson Overview
+## Lesson Overview

 ### [Lesson 1: Setup & Data Import](Lesson1.R)
 **Duration:** 45 minutes
 **Skills:** Environment setup, data loading, basic visualization
 **Key Concepts:**
-- Package installation and loading
+- Using `setup.R` to install packages
 - Excel data import with `readxl`
 - Data structure exploration
 - Basic ggplot2 visualizations
 - Practice with histograms and bar plots

-**Prerequisites:** None
+**Prerequisites:** Run `source("R/setup.R")`
 **Next:** Lesson 2

 ---